Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Stabilization of GAN training via noisy scale-space

-with $\epsilon_{t} \sim N(0,\sigma), t \in \mathbb{N}_0$, and $\Phi^\text{n}_0 (y) = y$.
-Eq.(\ref{eq:noise-space}) provides a discrete representation of data with multiple noises that we call noise-space.
+with $\epsilon_{t} \sim N(0,\sigma), t \in [T]$, and $\Phi^\text{n}_0 (y) = y$.
+Equation (\ref{eq:noise-space}) provides a discrete representation of data with additive noises.
 Figure~\ref{fig:real_images_with_filters} (a) shows an example of noise-space using a real image.
-We refer to GAN using the noise-space as Noise-Space (NS) GAN.
+We refer to GAN trained using the noise-space as Noise-Space (NS) GAN.
 Considering the sum of normal distributions, the noise-space defined by Eq.(\ref{eq:noise-space}) is equivalent to

-where $\hat{\epsilon}(t) \sim N(0, \sigma \cdot t)$, $t \in \mathbb{N}$.
+where $\hat{\epsilon}(t) \sim N(0, \sigma \cdot t)$, $t \in [T]$.
 Therefore, the drawback of the noise-space is that it increases the variance of data, and makes the original data harder to be learned.